Driving and Parking

 - Daily Parking (after 7 p.m.): $10

 All daily passes expire 12:01 am the following day except on University holidays.

 Disability Visitor Parking

-Visitors with valid handicap permits may park in designated parking spaces in the Southwest Garage after paying the posted parking rate.
+Visitors with valid handicap permits may park in designated parking spaces in the Southwest Garage and pay the posted rate upon exit.

 Note: Employees can sign up for either parking or Smart Benefits, but not both.